tektektek/toys-for-you/TripleRing/README.md

+# Triple Ring

-This is an OpenSCAD schematic that generates a Triple Ring toy based on your own measurements.
+This is an OpenSCAD schematic that generates a Triple Ring toy model based on your own measurements.
 The design is inspired in [this kind of toy][1] (informative usage illustration, NSFW.)

 ## Example measurements